lukassnoek/scanphyslog2bids/README.md

 python setup.py install
 ```

-This package depends on the following Python packages:
+This package uses Python 3.6 or higher and depends on the following Python packages:
 - nibabel
 - numpy
 - pandas